krimohshu/filescanner-RESTapis/README.md

-"# My project's README"
 Objective and Tools
+PartA:
-1. Demo to write a REST POST api to get files information in a set.
+1. Demo of REST apis to get search file in directory or subdirectory ( user will decide depth).
+2. Get files information from the configured MIME type
+3. JSP page to let user choose from front end too.
+4. Swagger,AOP, custome exception , Java8 feature in demo.
 Used: Springboot, Hibernate, File-IO , InteliJ, Maven,Postman
-2. Automate using cucumber

 PART-1